ManuelMebrat/TELCO-CHURNING/README.md

 The telecom industry is uniquely positioned where emotional factors and customer experience significantly influence retention, alongside product offerings.
 By applying consumer psychology to the Telco Customer Churn Dataset from IBM Congos, we can better understand customer behavior and retention drivers.

-### Conclusions, insights, and recommendations are provided in the following areas:

-**Enhancing Customer Loyalty:** Analyzing key variables that contribute to increased customer retention and long-term loyalty.

-**Predicting Customer Churn:** Identifying the factors that lead to customer churn and anticipating potential risks.

 ### PROJECT STRUCTURE